 About DreamHost and SiteGround

-Although SiteGround have “only” been around since 2004, they have built up a great reputation, especially among WordPress users, thanks to their fast servers, professional support, and useful features.
-This all makes SiteGround a safe choice for anyone looking for high-quality shared hosting.
+Although SiteGround have ‘only’ been around since 2004, they’ve built a great reputation — especially among WordPress users — thanks to their fast servers, professional support and useful features.
+These all make SiteGround a safe choice for anyone looking for high-quality shared hosting.

-However, the SiteGround plans are quite expensive compared to some other well-known shared hosting providers.
+However, the SiteGround plans are quite expensive compared with some other well-known shared hosting providers.
 DreamHost, on the other hand, have some of the cheapest plans around.

-So is it worth paying extra for SiteGround hosting, and do the low-price DreamHost shared plans cut too many corners?
-By the time you’ve finished this DreamHost vs SiteGround comparison, you’ll know which one is the best option for your website.
+So, is it worth paying extra for SiteGround hosting, and do the low-price DreamHost shared plans cut too many corners?
+By the time you’ve finished this DreamHost vs SiteGround comparison, you’ll know which of the two will be the best choice for your website.

-Before we explore the main features of DreamHost and SiteGround and see the results from our speed and load handling tests, here’s a quick overview of their shared hosting plans.
+Before we explore the main features of DreamHost and SiteGround, and see the results from the speed and load handling tests, here’s a quick overview of their shared hosting plans.

 DreamHost Shared Hosting Plans

 DreamHost keep things simple with just two shared hosting plans for you to choose from:

 - Shared Starter: From $2.95 a month for one website and 50 GB of storage.